 Cumbria's Local Offer is continually developing and your feedback is important to help us shape the future delivery.
 We aim to be approachable, transparent and constructive to make sure that all views are acknowledged and considered.

-The feedback and comments we have received have been recorded and can be found in the 'related advice' section, along with our response and subsequent actions.
+The feedback and comments we have received have been recorded and can be found in the 'related advice' section (at the bottom of this page), along with our response and subsequent actions.

 If you would like to provide feedback with regards to the services on offer in Cumbria, the information we provide or general views on Cumbria's Local Offer website please contact us.
 Your views are important.